 * Buy a standard 2-quart enema bag, or an enema bucket.
 The bag should come with a hook or handle to hang up the bag.
 The bag or the bucket must also have a plastic hose, an enema tip, and a clamp on the hose.

 Enema bags are sold at Target, Wal-Mart or many drug stores.
 If you cannot find one at a local store, you can buy a 2-quart enema bag or bucket inexpensively online.
 It should cost about $10 to $20.
 USD.

 * Buy preferably some organic, dark roast, and perhaps Columbian regular coffee.
 This is best, although technically any regular coffee will work.
 It can be regular grind or flaked.
 Do not buy instant coffee and do not buy decaffeinated coffee.
 For maximum freshness, buy coffee beans and grind your own coffee, but this is not necessary.
 Store your coffee in the freezer for maximum freshness.

-The lighter roast coffee, which is a lighter color, is more yin and not as good, although it may be easier to hold in the colon.
+Lighter roast coffee, which is a lighter color, is more yin and not as good, although it may be easier to hold in the colon.
 It may also be less irritating if you have hemorrhoids.
 However, it seems to contain a toxin that is destroyed when the coffee is roasted more.

 STEP 3.
 PREPARING THE COFFEE

-Coffee can be prepared in the several ways: Here are the methods I suggest:
+Coffee can be prepared in several ways: Here are the methods I suggest:

 2. The standard coffeemaker.

 3. The percolator.
 This is an older method and is not used much today.

 4. The newer steam flash method.

 5. The soak or non-boil method.
 This is more yin, so it is not quite as good.
 However, it is fast and perhaps better if you are traveling, for instance, as you do not need to boil the coffee.

 Here are details about each of these methods.